MarwanAkrouch/american_option_pricing/README.md

     pip install numpy matplotlib keras
     ```

-To run the project, you can execute any of the Python files.
-For example, to run the Cox-Ross-Rubinstein binomial model, use the following command:
+To run the project, you can execute any of the Python files as described in the previous dection.

 ## References